StoneTrench/mineflayer-task-manager/README.md

 - *predicate* Basically the filter.

 ### Get: (index?: number) => BotTask
-- Get an action from the queue.
+- Get a task from the queue.
 - *index* the index of the task, set to 0 by default.
 - *Returns* The bot task at the index.